t27duck/tuner/README.md

 The library defaults to `storage/music` but can be overridden using the `MUSIC_ROOT` environment variable.

+This app is my first attempt at (near) fully vibe coding an app.
+It's meant to be a single user, personal app.
+I have no delusions of this being 100% stable for use by the masses.

 ## Setup

 - Install Ruby as defined in `.ruby_version`